 They balance Apple’s precision with the brand’s personality, structure with delight, and performance with humanity.

-So as you design your next iPhone app, remember:
+So as you approach your next iPhone app design project, remember:

 • Let strategy lead, not aesthetics.